 CYCLING PERFORMANCE TIPS

-There have been two well controlled studies of high fat diets (70% fat in one, 38% in the other) showing an increase in the exercise to exhaustion time for activities at 50% VO2 max (80 vs 42 minutes of cycling in one, 76 vs 70 minutes of running in the other).
-Glycogen sparing effects were studied to determine if there was a preferential shift to fat metabolism during exercise after a high fat diet, but none were found.
+But there have been two well controlled studies showing high fat diets (70% fat in one, 38% in the other) for 2 weeks before an increasing the time of exercise to exhaustion for endurance level activities at 50% VO2 max (80 vs 42 minutes of cycling in one, 76 vs 70 minutes of running in the other).
+Glycogen sparing effects were studied to determine if it might have been from a preferential shift to fat metabolism during exercise after a high fat diet, but none were found.

 Let's look at the basic energy bar and energy gel.

-Commercial powerbars are mainly carbohydrates (of varying types) and also contain those special supplements that Ill mention below.
-Their main advantage is that they are prepackaged, are readily available commercially, and do offer another taste and texture option for a snack.
-But as a carbohydrate snack, they are no more effective on a gram for gram basis than other other carbohydrates.
+Commercial power-bars are generally carbohydrates (of varying types) as well as containing special supplements such as those I'll mention below.
+Their main advantage is being prepackaged, readily available commercially, and offering another taste and texture option for an on the bike snack.
+But as a carbohydrate, they are no more effective on a gram for gram basis than other other carbohydrates.